Open-Cascade-SAS/OCCT/dox/dev_guides/documentation/documentation.md

 @section  OCCT_DOC_SECTION_5 Additional Resources

-More information about OCCT can be found at http://www.opencascade.org
+More information about OCCT can be found at http://www.opencascade.com and http://dev.opencascade.org sites.

 The information on formula syntax can be found at: http://en.wikipedia.org/wiki/Help:Displaying_a_formula